AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services/ServiceLocator/UnRegister__1.md

 ServiceLocator.UnRegister&lt;T> Method
 ======================================
-AutomationML 2.1 APIUnregisters a service of this type which will afterwards no more locatable
+Unregisters a service of this type which will afterwards no more locatable

   **Namespace:**  [Aml.Engine.Services][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)